CarsonScott/Evolutionary-Logic-Learning/FUNCTION_LANGUAGE.md

 # Function Language

+### Overview

 The function language is a compact scripting language that runs within python.
 The language revolves around four main phrase-structures that are used to express a strong fundamental logic.
-The four structures are as follows:
+The four structures are listed below along with the corresponding script-code and a description of the logical process that they depict.

 __1. Function calls__
 		"f(x)"